awslabs/aws-iatk/docs/index.md

 !!! alert "AWS Cloud Test Kit is in Public Preview"

-AWS Cloud Test Kit (CTK) is a framework that makes it easy for developers to write integration tests that run against their Event Driven Application in the cloud.
-CTK simplifies writing integration tests for serverless applications, providing utilities to generate test events to trigger an application, validate event flow and structure in EventBridge, and assert event flow against X-Ray traces.
+AWS Cloud Test Kit (AWS CTK) is a framework that developers can use to write integration tests to run against their event-driven applications in the AWS Cloud.
+AWS CTK simplifies the writing of integration tests for serverless applications by doing the following:
+- Providing utilities that generate test events to trigger an application.
+- Validating event flow and structure in Amazon EventBridge.
+- Asserting event flow against AWS X-Ray traces.

 ## Install